 Productivity is a no brainer.
 Instead of admin tasks, research and pointless meetings, reps are able to find answers and apply fruitful case studies to overcome objections.
 Further, onboarding new reps are far more efficient with a proper sales enablement platform than scheduling a full week of orientation to teach processes and methodologies, over and over again.
 A backfire will occur especially if you are a startup and do not have a sales enablement leader assigned to mentoring the new kids on the block.

-Empowerment is another advantage to implementing a sales enablement program.
-Students educating potential customers make smarter recommendations due to transparency and eagerness to earn trust for your company.
+Empowerment is another advantage of implementing a sales enablement program.
+Students educating potential customers to make smarter recommendations due to transparency and eagerness to earn trust for your company.
 Students are constantly looking for ways to validate themselves and those who are encouraged to teach – rather than sell – will win.

 Mastering a repeatable process means simplified flows.
 The final advantage is simplicity.
 The buyer journey is complex and providing value in the simplest form is an exceptional advantage.
 By creating a simple and unique experience, potential clients will purchase from you time and time again.
 Get rid of jargon, encourage layman’s terms.
 Apply simplicity to methods, content and flows.
 Instead of 5 clicks, get to 1 click.
 Instead of 5 paragraphs, use 3 bullet points.
 Instead of complex hierarchical approval processes, use the email bcc/cc.

 So there you have it, 3 reasons why sales enablement matters.
 If you have another reason, you’d like to share please drop some knowledge in the comment box below.
-Otherwise, I’d love learn more about your sales enablement woes – schedule a call with me here.
+Otherwise, I’d love to learn more about your sales enablement woes – schedule a call with me here.